Web3-Plurality/zk-onchain-identity-verification/README.md

 ![Problem loading image, please report!](https://github.com/Web3-Plurality/zk-onchain-identity-verification/blob/main/dapp-verifier/verifier-app/src/images/workflow.png)

+### Video

-The short intro and demo of this project can be found here: https://youtu.be/7fA5Kyl2NcA
+The short intro and demo video of this project can be found here: https://youtu.be/7fA5Kyl2NcA

 To run this demo, you need: